alex5250/convert_birthdays/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+# But before we continue...
+I wanna talk about our world.
+In 24/02/2022 many of my friends, relatives and people matters a lot for me faced an war in Ukraine...
+The Russian army is killing people in Ukraine,destroy an cities an kill thousands of civils.
+Is time to help if we want so see modern world not like in 1984 novel.
+Is not time to discuss.
+Is a war is a pain and hell. https://saveua.in.ua/en And many others.
+Stay strong Ukraine yellow_heartblue_heart

 ### Prerequisites

 You will need to have [Poetry](https://python-poetry.org/) installed on your machine in order to install the dependencies and run the project.